eM7RON/ImageEvo/readme.md

 `conda activate ImageEvo`

-`python -m ipykernel install --user --name ImageEvo --display-name ImageEvo`
+OpenCV is also a requirment.
+On windows it is best to obtain it from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv

+then install it with pip:

+`pip install <path/to/whl>`

+Otherwise on Mac/Linux it's possible to use:

+`conda install cv2`

-then just download the repository and run the main.py file with the previously installed python environment.
+then just download the repository, navigate to the directory with main.py and run main.py with the previously installed python environment:

+`python main.py`

 ### Instructions